Search or browse for information on Prescription Drugs

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Apply a thin layer of this medication to the affected skin area(s) 2 to 3 times daily until the skin has healed, or as prescribed by your doctor.
+Apply a thin layer of this medication to the affected skin area(s) once or twice a day until the skin has healed, or as prescribed by your doctor.
 Do not apply this medication to your eyes.
 Do not cover this medication with a tight dressing that does not allow your skin to to be exposed to the air.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones given here, do not change the way that you are using the medication without consulting your doctor.

-It is important to use this medication exactly as prescribed by your doctor.
+It is important that this medication be used exactly as prescribed by your doctor.
 If you miss a dose of this medication, apply it as soon as you remember it.
 If it is almost time for your next dose, skip the missed dose and carry on with your regular schedule.
 Do not apply a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from heat and freezing, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.